Telecominfraproject/wlan-cloud-ucentral-deploy/docker-compose/README.md

 export OWSEC="openwifi.wlan.local:16001"
 export FLAGS="-s --cacert <your-wlan-cloud-ucentral-deploy-location>/docker-compose/certs/restapi-ca.pem"
 ```
 ⚠️**Note**: When deploying with self-signed certificates you can not use the 'Trace' and 'Connect' features in the UI since the AP will throw a TLS error.
-Please use the Letsencrypt deployment or provide your own valid certificates if you want to use these features.
+Please use the Let's Encrypt deployment or provide your own valid certificates if you want to use these features.
 ## Non-LB deployment with own certificates
 1. Switch into the project directory with `cd docker-compose/`.
 Copy your websocket and REST API certificates into the `certs/` directory.
 Make sure to reference the certificates accordingly in the service config if you use different file names or if you want to use different certificates for the respective microservices.
 2. Adapt the following hostname and URI variables according to your environment: